 Are there other non-melanoma skin cancers?

-There are other types of non-melanoma skin cancers that are rare.
+There are other types of skin cancers (non-melanomas) that are rare.
 These are Merkel Cell carcinoma, Kaposy’s sarcoma and cutaneous T cell lymphoma.
 These tumors biological behavior and therapeutics are different from the other more common types mentioned before.
 Lastly, metastatic tumors from other cancers can appear in the skin.
 These are not considered skin cancer.

 Actinic or solar keratosis